 Hey, this is Shuai.
-I am a PhD candidate in HCI Lab at Hong Kong University of Science and Technology (HKUST).
-I'm fortunate to be advised by Prof. Xiaojuan Ma.
+I am now a Postdoctoral researcher at Aalto University and Finnish AI Center working with Prof. Antti Oulasvirta.
+I got my PhD from the HCI Lab at Hong Kong University of Science and Technology (HKUST) where I was fortunate to be advised by Prof. Xiaojuan Ma.

 Shuai Ma, Qiaoyi Chen, Xinru Wang, Chengbo Zheng, Zhenhui Peng, Ming Yin, Xiaojuan Ma.
 (Working Paper)